Surface of Revolution Calculator

 | 6 | Display the approximate surface area in the result region. |

-Each step turns the theoretical calculus formula into a browser-based numerical estimate.
+Each step turns the surface-of-revolution formula into a browser-based numerical estimate.
 Because everything runs locally on the page, the tool remains lightweight and responsive.